-Voyages Indigenous Tourism Australia is owned by the Indigenous Land Corporation (ILC) and manages tourism and resorts on their behalf.
+Voyages Indigenous Tourism Australia is owned by the Indigenous Land and Sea Corporation (ILSC) and manages tourism and resorts on their behalf.
 With a strong commitment to social responsibility, all profits from our business activities go towards supporting Indigenous training and employment across Australia.

 Voyages offers experience-based holidays in spectacular wilderness locations including Ayers Rock Resort in the iconic Red Centre, Home Valley Station in the Kimberley region of Western Australia, and tourism facilities at Mossman Gorge in Tropical Queensland.

 Voyages is focused on providing guests with enriching, memorable experiences, which they would not be able to enjoy anywhere else in Australia.